JumboCode/TUTV/README.md

 source ~/.bashrc
 ```

-`.bashrc` should be replaced with the config file of whichever file you are
+`.bashrc` should be replaced with the config file of whichever shell you are
 using.
 On MacOS, this might be `.zshrc`.

 More instructions [can be found